Mario Party 2

 Unused Mini-Game Text

-The NTSC-J version of the game contains explanations for Mini-Games that are not in the final game.
-Trying to access this data crashes the NTSC-U version, while the PAL version replaces every Japanese character with a zero.
+The Japanese version of the game contains explanations for Mini-Games that are not in the final game.
+Trying to access this data crashes the American version, while the European version replaces every Japanese character with a zero.
 No preview icons exist and starting any of these games leads to the debug menu.

 Exciting Pipe Lottery

 Known as "ワクワク あみだドカン" in-game and "110:WAKUWAKU AMIDA DOKAN" on the debug menu.
 This is a Battle Mini-Game that bears a resemblance to Pipe Maze from the first game.
 Results would be determined by which player got the best or worst trophies.

 Using GameShark code 800F71A9 000A will change the next played Mini-Game to this one.